 Students are responsible for maintaining standards of academic performance established for each course in which they are enrolled.
 Orderly procedures protect students from prejudice or capricious academic evaluation.

 - Protection against improper disclosure

 Policies and practices protect students from improper disclosure of information about the students' views, beliefs, and political activities which professors acquire in the course of their work as instructors, advisers, and counselors and such information shall be considered confidential.
 Judgments of academic ability and character may be provided under appropriate circumstances, normally with the knowledge or consent of the student.

-The Fairness Committee (Instructional Services, Student Services and Administration Building), which operates under the supervision of the Academic Senate, exists to resolve complaints concerning academic unfairness.
+The Grade Appeal and Academic Grievance Committee (Academic Programs and Graduate Studies, Student Services and Administration Building, 4500), which operates under the supervision of the Academic Senate, exists to resolve grade disputes and other academic grievances.
 Reports of discrimination will be handled by the Director, Office of Equity and Diversity (Student Services and Administration Building), 510-885-4918; TTY 510-885-7592.

-Reports of student misconduct including those relating to academic dishonesty will be handled by the Office of Student Development and Judicial Affairs, http://www.csueastbay.edu/sdja (Student Services and Administration Building, 1st Floor) 510-885-3763.
+Reports of student misconduct including those relating to academic dishonesty will be handled by the Office of Student Conduct, Rights and Responsibilities, http://www.csueastbay.edu/sdja (Student Services and Administration Building, 1st Floor) 510-885-3763.

 Student publications and the student press are valuable aids in establishing and maintaining an atmosphere of free and responsible discussion and intellectual exploration on the campus.